Geo-Web-Project/garden/content/notes/Land Parcels Owning Tokenized Assets.md

 ## Composability
 Content on the Geo Web can be thought of as straddling two separate, but related planes—the content layer and the property rights layer.

 The content layer consists of the protocols and networks (currently Ceramic, IPFS, & Filecoin) that enable the information sharing required to resolve content on the Geo Web.
-This layer creates utility from linked digital content and can [enhance the impact of ownership through social norms][1].
+This layer creates utility from linked digital content and can enhance the impact of ownership through social norms.[^1]

 Content linking does not, however, create technically enforceable property rights (i.e. anyone can link to any digital content, tokenized or not).
 The concept of digital ownership on the Geo Web relies on Ethereum smart contracts.